-- About backup anomaly detection - Detecting backup anomalies on the master server - Detecting backup anomalies on the media server - ANOMALY_PROXY_SERVER option for NetBackup master server - Anomaly configuration file and settings - View anomalies
+- About backup anomaly detection - Detecting backup anomalies on the master server - Detecting backup anomalies on the media server - Configure anomaly detection settings - View anomalies - Anomaly configuration to enable automatic scanning

 About backup anomaly detection

 NetBackup can now detect anomalies in backup metadata.
 It can detect any unusual job data in the data backup flow.
 For example, it can detect a file count or a file size that is different than the usual count or size.